 The traditional storage of precious metals in bank safe deposit boxes has become increasingly out of fashion in recent years.
 The reason is the sharp rise in fees for this service, which in the past was often still free of charge.
-If you still want to store your own silver at a financial institution, it makes sense to ask about the costs beforehand and include them in your calculations.
+If you still want to store your silver at a financial institution, it makes sense to ask about the costs beforehand and to take them into account.

 If silver coins are purchased, the motifs should look good for as long as possible – scratches and other damage is something every collector wants to avoid.
 Ideally, therefore, the coins should not even be removed from their packaging.
 High-quality coin capsules can make a useful upgrade for your own coins.

 Special case tax: If you want to buy silver, you should buy it outside the EU.
 Many dealers offer this option, because it allows you to reduce the tax burden on the purchase.
 Instead of the regular 19 percent value-added tax due, this means that only the reduced seven percent is charged.

 If the silver is resold within one year of acquisition, a final withholding tax is also levied.
 However, it does not apply at all if at least twelve months have passed.
 This strengthens the position as a long-term value investment: Anyone who wants to buy silver should ideally hold the precious metal for a longer period of time.